-Past performances of managers or funds or the success of a manager in any similar venture is no assurance of future success.
+Past performances of managers or funds or the success of a manager in any similar venture is not a reliable indicator of future success.
 Investments in funds are speculative, and there can be no assurance that the client will not incur losses.